Travel.State.Gov > International Travel > Country Information > Comoros International Travel Information

 Visas: Visas are available upon arrival.
 Visit the Mission of the Union of the Comoros to the United Nations website for the most current visa information.
-Overseas inquiries should be made at the Comoran Mission to the United Nations in New York, NY.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Comoros.

 Comoros has experienced occasional strikes and civil unrest, resulting in violent clashes between police and demonstrators.